 Nest Thermostat E

-It’s true that Nest thermostat and Nest E are quite similar in features.
+It’s true that Nest thermostat and Nest E are quite similar in terms of features.
 The main difference between them is the simplicity of the E model.

 In other words, if you want a basic home setup and do not own complicated HVAC systems, the E version will serve you well.
-Unlike the 3rd Gen Nest, the E model has only six wire terminals which make the thermostat less compatible with advanced HVAC systems.
+Unlike the 3rd Gen Nest, the E model has only six wire terminals, which makes the thermostat less compatible with advanced HVAC systems.